Asset registered: 1999 (25 years old)

 Is Yopa.com for sale?

 Yes, but it is not cheap.
 We own a portfolio of ultra-premium digital assets and do not have to sell.
-One sale every 2-3 years of this top-tier caliber is more than enough to keep the lights on, and some.
-Plus, holding costs for even the best .com domains in the world are a forgettable $10 a year.
+One sale every 3-4 years of our top-tier caliber is more than enough to keep the lights on, and some.
+Plus, holding costs for even the best .com domains on the planet are a forgettable $10 a year.
 So hypothetically keeping them in company or private hands forever is more common than you may think.

 The world’s largest brands own thousands, with reportedly Unilever leading the pack.